ryuujjii/ryuujjii/README.md

 ✔ Built production CRM systems and admin dashboards
 ✔ Developed scalable real estate and business platforms
-✔ Worked on international projects for UAE market
+✔ Worked on international projects for UAE
 ✔ Experience with frontend architecture and reusable UI systems
 ✔ Built API-driven applications with dynamic data handling
 ✔ Worked with AWS deployment and CI/CD workflows